Course Name: Dormie Club

 I love a short par 3 with a difficult-to-hit green and the 108 yard 12th is the epitome of this.
 While this yardage may seem like it belongs in a pitch-and-putt, the visuals from this teebox are a bit misleading, as the bunkers are layered so as to confuse the golfer’s depth perception.
 Even those who find the green in regulation will have a tough time with par given three severe tiers.

-My least favorite hole at Dormie Club is the 13th, another stupidly long hole at 465 yards.
+My least favorite hole at Dormie Club was the 13th, another stupidly long hole at 465 yards.
 This straightaway par 4 plays uphill and blind off the tee and plays extremely bland for its entire length.
 Despite its blandness and width, most golfers will make 5 or 6 here due to length and a very hard left-to-right sloped green.

-At just 296 yards, the 14th is another reachable par 4 and in my opinion much easier to reach than the 3rd.
-While I always enjoy a chance to drive the green, I feel like this hole is more of a glorified par 3 than short par 4, with an extremely wide fairway and no obstacles except for large bunker short right at 260 yards.
+At just 296 yards, the 14th is another reachable par 4 and much easier to reach than the 3rd.
+While I always enjoy a chance to drive the green, I feel like this hole is more of a glorified par 3 than short par 4, with an extremely wide fairway and no obstacles except for a bunker short right at 260 yards.
 This bunker is no doubt a common destination, but I don’t think it’s enough of a hazard on such a short hole.
 For those who lay-up short of it, this becomes another unfortunately bland hole.

 The 360 yard par 4 15th is arguably the most fun hole on the course and a clear favorite for me on the back 9.
 This is a very aesthetically pleasing and intimidating driving hole, as you must carry your drive at least 160 yards over marshland to reach the very left portion of this diagonal dogleg right.
 The further right you go, the better angle you have into this green but the further the carry (up to 245 yards at its deepest point).
 Given the angle of this teeshot, most golfers who successfully clear the marsh will be on the left side of the fairway with their view of the green obstructed by large mounds of bunkers that line the left.
-It’s one of the instances I can remember being able to see the pin from the teebox but not see it from 100 yards in.
+It’s one of the only instances I can remember being able to see the pin from the teebox but not seeing it from 100 yards in.
 This green is also very unique, with a steep slope just short kicking balls right.
 The worst miss on this approach is long right where a deep bunker awaits.

 The 16th is a good, yet not great downhill 178 yard par 3.
 This hole features a large green guarded by bunkers left and right and a carry over a sandy wasteland.